gianniprocida/cryptocurrency_analysis/README.md

 where the columns are the closing price for each crypto

-analysis.py -> Analysis with pandas ( percentace change and correlation among cryptocurrencies)
+analysis.py -> Analysis with pandas ( percentage change and correlation among cryptocurrencies)